 - a Reading Buddies scheme

-- fantastic reading areas around the school
+- fantastic reading displays around the school

-- good links with our local library
+- a link with our local library who promote a summer reading challenge

 The aims for pupils are:

-- To show that reading can be an enjoyable and fun experience they can use throughout life
+- To show that reading can be an enjoyable and fun experience they can use throughout life.

-- To help them develop their literacy, spoken English and personal skills
+- To help them develop their literacy, spoken English and personal skills.

 - To help succeed in all subjects.